opendistro/for-elasticsearch-docs/docs/elasticsearch/logs.md

    logger.org.elasticsearch.index.reindex: debug
    ```

-   This approach makes sense if you want to reuse your logging configuration across multiple clusters or debug startup issues with a single node.
+   Modifying `elasticsearch.yml` makes the most sense if you want to reuse your logging configuration across multiple clusters or debug startup issues with a single node.

 2. Modify `log4j2.properties`: